tytydraco/yessleep/out/My_sister_makes_predictions_to_us_every_day_Today_I_finally_discovered_where_those_predictions_actually_come_from.md

 Yes, maybe the prediction was wrong.
 I slid the pancakes from the pan onto the plate in front of Lily.
 She happily enjoyed her breakfast, chirping away like a little sparrow, while I could do nothing but obsess over the meaning of that warning.

-Lily’s predictions were always declarative statements meant to stop us from doing things we might or were about to do.
+Lily’s predictions were always imperative sentences meant to stop us from doing things we might or were about to do.
 But what on earth could happen to create a possibility where I would kill her?

 Over the next twenty-four hours, I fell into a state of extreme paranoia.
 I didn't dare step a single foot out of the house.
 Every time I picked up a butter knife, every time I walked past her, anxiety gnawed at my insides like a viper, making my skin feel stretched and swollen with tension.